zsh-users/antigen/index.md

 So, now that you're here, I suppose you are convinced and want antigen running your shell all the time.
 Sweet.
 Let's do it.

+There are several installation methods available in the [Installation](#installation) section or you can use git:

 First, clone this repo, probably as a submodule if you have your dotfiles in a git repo,